Open Letter to Fred Armisen: The Cultural Power and Responsibility of SNL

 "But the 5% will get the Green Party on the ballot in all 50 states!"

 No, it won't.
-One of the irritating problems with our national elections is that there are no federal standards for how to run an election.
+There are no federal standards for how to run an election.
 Each state has completely different election methods, standards, and rules, including the rules regarding ballot access.
 Furthermore, states can alter these rules whenever they want to.
 Every Presidential election, the candidates must jump through 50 separate and different hoops to get on the ballot, hoops which may change from election to election.

 "But it'll also put the Green Party on the map and help destroy the duopoly."